This delicious No Bake Terry’s chocolate orange cheesecake couldn’t be simpler to make – the hardest part is waiting for it to set so you can dive in!

 - 200 ml double cream

 - 1 Terry's Chocolate Orange, chopped into small pieces

 - 1 Terrys chocolate orange

-Tip into a 20cm loose bottomed cake tin and press down evenly.
+- Tip into a 20cm loose bottomed cake tin and press down evenly.
 Place in the fridge to firm up while you get on with the filling.

 You could use the mini Terry's chocolate orange segments instead of a whole chocolate orange, if you like.